F. Augustus Heinze: Mining interests in Montana

-In 1903, frustrated when the Rarus property was subject to a court order to cease mining, Heinze's miners moved down anyway from the Rarus into an adjoining Amalgamated property.
+In 1903, frustrated when the Rarus property was subject to a court order to cease mining, Heinze's miners continued anyway, breaking through from the Rarus into an adjoining Amalgamated property.
 Before being stopped, Heinze succeeded in taking out a hundred thousand tons of high grade copper ore.
 There was hand-to-hand combat with Amalgamated miners, opposition mine shafts were fouled through burning rubber and spreading caustic slaked lime, grenades were thrown, and high pressure hoses were fired.
 Dynamite was also set off, caving in the property and completely obliterating all the evidence.
 Heinze was charged with contempt of court yet he was fined only $20,000.

 The actions of Heinze had severely hampered the giant Amalgamated Company.
 In 1906, after a decade of the mining war, John D Ryan negotiated with Heinze for Heinze to sell his Butte interests to Amalgamated for a reported $12 million.
 His mining days in Butte, Montana, had come to an end but Heinze had amassed a fortune.